What was Michael Madsen's Net Worth?

 Early Life and Career Beginnings

-Michael Søren Madsen was born in 1957 in Chicago, Illinois to mother Elaine, an author and filmmaker, and father Calvin, a World War II Navy veteran and Chicago Fire Department firefighter.
-He has two siblings, entrepreneur Cheryl and actress Virginia, who earned an Oscar nomination for her role in the 2004 film "Sideways."
-Madsen is of Danish ancestry on his father's side, and of German, English, Irish, Scottish, and Native American ancestry on his mother's side.
+Michael Søren Madsen was born on September 25, 1957, in Chicago, Illinois.
+He is the son of Elaine, an author and filmmaker, and Calvin, a World War II Navy veteran and Chicago Fire Department firefighter.
+Michael has two siblings, entrepreneur Cheryl and actress Virginia Madsen, who earned an Oscar nomination for her role in the 2004 film "Sideways."
+Madsen is of Danish ancestry on his father's side and of German, English, Irish, Scottish, and Native American ancestry on his mother's side.

 Big Screen Breakthroughs

-Throughout the rest of the 80s, Madsen appeared in films including "Racing with the Moon," "The Natural," "The Killing Time," "Shadows in the Storm," and "Kill Me Again."
-However, his first major film role came in 1991, when he was cast as Jimmy in the buddy road film "Thelma & Louise," starring Susan Sarandon and Geena Davis.
+Throughout the rest of the '80s, Madsen appeared in films such as "Racing with the Moon," "The Natural," "The Killing Time," "Shadows in the Storm," and "Kill Me Again."
+However, his first major film role came in 1991 when he was cast as Jimmy in the buddy road film "Thelma & Louise," starring Susan Sarandon and Geena Davis.
 An even bigger part came the next year in "Reservoir Dogs," the directorial debut of Quentin Tarantino.
-Madsen played Mr. Blonde, a cruel mobster who, in the film's most famous scene, taunts and slices the ear off of a bound police officer.
+Michael played Mr. Blonde, a cruel mobster who, in the film's most famous scene, taunts and slices the ear off of a bound police officer.

 Madsen continued to land significant roles throughout the rest of the decade, including in the comedy thriller "Fatal Instinct," the crime film "Trouble Bound," the family drama "Free Willy," the action thriller "The Getaway," the Western "Wyatt Earp," the science-fiction horror film "Species," and the neo-noir "Mulholland Falls."
-In 1997, he starred in the gangster film "Donnie Brasco" alongside Al Pacino and Johnny Depp, and in 1998 had leading roles in the war film "Surface to Air" and the sequel to "Species," "Species II."
-In 1999, Madsen appeared alongside his sister Virginia in "The Florentine."
+In 1997, Michael starred in the gangster film "Donnie Brasco" alongside Al Pacino and Johnny Depp, and in 1998, he had leading roles in "Species II" and the war film "Surface to Air."
+In 1999, Madsen appeared alongside his sister, Virginia, in "The Florentine."

 LOIC VENANCE/AFP/Getty Images